Erisa/RC24-MailPatch-Portable/README.md

 If you make changes to this repo, you can generate new packages with ease.

 ### You will need (For building, not running)
+- Access to a Linux or macOS system/VM (If on Windows, WSL works.)
+Even if compiling for Windows, you must be on *nix.
 - Ruby 2.1 (This specific version is needed, I recommend using RVM.
 - Bundler
 - Rake